Grunge (fashion): Women's fashion

 In the 1990s, less was more and dressing-down was an acceptable norm.
 For shoes, women started wearing clunky combat boots and Doc Martens.
 They typically wore slip dresses with flannels, flannels and ripped jeans, and tartan in layers.
 Low-rise and ripped, wide-legged jeans were popular.
 The clothing was paired with simple jewelry such as chokers and hoop earrings and dark, rich-colored lipstick.
 Bell-bottom jeans from the 1970s were popular again by 1992, along with the baby-doll T-shirt.
-When flannels were worn, they were oversized and when it became too hot to wear them, they were tied around the waist.
-Hairstyles included the half-up-half-down style and messy hair that made the impression nothing was done to it.

 Designer

 When grunge started to be a popular trend in the early 1990s, fashion designer Marc Jacobs was the first designer who brought grunge to the luxury platform.
 In 1993, Jacobs as the creative director of women's design at Perry Ellis, debuted a spring collection inspired by grunge.
 The collection included some iconic grunge items such as flannel shirts, printed granny dresses, Dr. Martens boots, and knitted skullcaps.
 Fashion critic Suzy Menkes declared "Grunge is ghastly."
 New York magazine said, "Grunge: 1992–1993, R.I.P."
 A few years later, Jacobs and his business partner would join the French luxury brand Louis Vuitton.